f-dx/Awesome-Targeted-Individuals/README.md

 An Awesome collection of resources for Targeted Individuals (Modern Zersetzung program - global rude violations of human rights at planetary scale).

-You will find here all about

-* RNM (Remote Neural Monitoring),
+You will find here all about RNM (Remote Neural Monitoring),Electronic Harassments, Electronic Tortures, Cyber Harassments, Directed Energy Weapons assaults, Gaslighting.
-* Electronic Harassments,
-* Electronic Tortures,
-* Cyber Harassments,
-* Directed Energy Weapons assaults
-* Gaslighting.

 <!-- description -->